 On June 7, 2007, we entered into an Employment Agreement with Mr. Riggs, our former President, whereby we issued a membership interest to Mr. Riggs in consideration of future services to be rendered.
 Pursuant to the terms of the Employment Agreement, Mr. Riggs received an 8.5% membership interest in the LLC.
 The membership interest vested monthly, on the first day of each month, over a thirty-six month period beginning July 1, 2007, provided that Mr. Riggs remained an employee of the LLC.
 Upon a change of control, a qualified public offering, termination by the LLC without cause or termination by Mr. Riggs for good reason, the entire unvested portion of Mr. Riggs' membership interest would have vested immediately.
 Mr. Riggs ceased his employment with the LLC in September of 2010, at which time his 8.5% membership interest was fully vested.
 Pursuant to the Reorganization, the LLC membership interest held by Mr. Riggs will be exchanged for shares of our common stock.
-For information regarding the number of shares of common stock to be held by Mr. Riggs following this offering, see "Principal Stockholders."
+For information regarding the number of shares of common stock that were issued to Mr. Riggs in connection with the Reorganization and the number of shares of common stock to be held by Mr. Riggs following this offering, see "Principal Stockholders."